Business startup costs: calculate what you'll need

 Key takeaways

-• Calculate your total startup costs by adding one-time expenses plus 3-6 months of recurring operating costs to ensure you have adequate working capital until your business becomes profitable.
+- Calculate your total startup costs before launching by adding all one-time expenses to three to six months of recurring costs, so you have enough working capital to keep the business running until it turns a profit.

 What is a startup cost?

-Startup costs are the initial expenses you need to pay before your business begins operating.
-These costs help you determine if your business idea is financially viable and how much capital you'll need to launch successfully.
+Startup costs are the expenses you pay before your business begins operating.
+They include one-time setup fees and early operating expenses.
+Knowing these costs upfront helps you determine if your business idea is financially viable and how much capital you need to launch.

 What are the different types of startup costs?

-• Initial costs: One-time expenses to establish your business
+- Initial costs: one-time expenses to establish your business legally and physically

-• Ongoing costs: Regular expenses to keep your business running
+- Ongoing costs: regular expenses to keep your business running day to day

-• Unexpected costs: Unforeseen expenses outside your budget
+- Unexpected costs: unforeseen expenses that arise outside your planned budget

 Initial startup costs